darktable-org/dtdocs/content/module-reference/processing-modules/demosaic.md

    - dual demosaicing will also be available on bayer and xtrans sensors
 3. Extra options like _green equalizing_ will only be done if supported by the current sensor.
 4. Some special care has been done for capture sharpening radius and edge sensitivity parameters.
-   In auto-applied presets you might want to use the auto-calculated radius (or eddge sensitivity) for CS instead of a specified value.
+   In auto-applied presets you might want to use the auto-calculated radius (or edge sensitivity) for CS instead of a specified value.
    To achieve this, you must set the radius to zero before saving the preset.
 If this preset is applied, dt accepts this as a request for autocalculation of the radius.

 We don't have CS enabled by default but you could define an auto-applied preset after setting radius and edge threshold to zero.
 For iterations a setting of 8 is recommended, this leads to good sharpening with very low risk for artefacts if used with auto-radius.